amirbawab/Learn-a-Language/README.md

 ```
 sudo docker run --name example -p 3000:3000 -p 3001:3001 -v $PWD/server/data:/usr/src/app/server/data -it learn-a-language:latest
 ```

-## Data Files
-To access the data files, make sure to share the volume "server/data/" between the host and the container as shown in the [Run](#run) section

 ### Data Files
-By default, data files are stored under "server/data/"
+To access the data files, make sure to share the volume "server/data/" between the host and the container as shown in the [Run](#run-1) section.

-## Use
+## Usage
 Go to [http://localhost:3000/](http://localhost:3000/)

 ## Import/Export Data Files
-Simply copy the JSON files in "server/data/" into another project or for backup
+Simply copy the JSON data files into another project or for backup.

-## Custom properties
+## Custom Properties
 To change server properties, create `server.properties` file inside the `server/` directory:
 ```
 port=3001           # default is 3001